 - Body frame size

 The height and weight chart are meant to help you evaluate the association between the two components.
-You must correlate the ratio between the two by correctly interpreting your position in the chart.
-Thus you get three states from the chart.
+And therefore, you must correlate the ratio between the two by correctly interpreting your position in the chart.
+That’s how you get three states from the chart.

 - Healthy weight: It means that you are within the defined ratio range.